What is DMARC & Why Does It Matter for Your Email Campaigns?

 Overlooking Third-Party Senders

-The DMARC is not just a security tool.
-It can also help you optimize your emails.
+DMARC is not just a security tool.
+It can also help you optimize your email campaigns and improve performance metrics.

-• Which email platforms (ESPs) always pass authentication
+• Which email service providers (ESPs) consistently pass authentication

-• More emails hit your inbox → higher click-through rates
+• More emails reach the inbox → higher open and click-through rates

-• Marketing ensures that all businesses use reliable ESPs and tools.
+• Marketing: Ensures all campaigns use properly configured ESPs and sending tools.

 Advanced Add-ons: BIMI, ARC, and Brand Visibility

-Once DMARC is set up and enforced, you can use BIMI (Brand Indicators for Message Identification).
-BIMI lets your logo appear next to your emails in subscribers’ inboxes.
-This makes your brand more recognizable and trustworthy.
+Once DMARC is fully enforced, you can unlock BIMI (Brand Indicators for Message Identification).
+BIMI lets your brand logo appear directly next to your emails in subscribers' inboxes — making your messages instantly recognizable and reinforcing trust before they're even opened.

-• Without ARC, forwarded messages can fail SPF or DKIM checks.
-They may be suspicious of you, even if the email is fine.
+• Without ARC, forwarded messages can fail SPF or DKIM checks and appear suspicious — even when the original email was fully legitimate.

 Case Study — DMARC Business Dashboard

-• Inbox placement rate -- the percentage of emails landing in the main inbox
+• Inbox placement rate — percentage of emails landing in the primary inbox vs. spam

-Best Practice: Configure the DMARC dashboard.
-This makes it easier for managers to report and track trends over time.
+Best practice: Set up a dedicated DMARC monitoring dashboard.
+This makes it easier for managers to review reports and track trends over time — catching issues early before they affect deliverability or brand reputation.

 Conclusion

-Implementing DMARC is more than just following rules.
-It helps build trust in every email you send.
-When your DMARC is set up correctly, more of your emails reach the inbox.
-Subscribers recognize your domain as safe, and the risk of phishing drops.
+Implementing DMARC is more than just following rules — it's about building trust in every email you send.
+When your DMARC is set up and enforced correctly, more of your emails reach the inbox.
+Subscribers recognize your domain as safe, and the risk of phishing using your brand drops dramatically.

-You can start today by checking your DMARC setup or reviewing your current policy.
-This will make sure your emails are secure and perform at their best.
+Start today by auditing your current DMARC setup or reviewing your existing policy.
+This one step ensures your emails are secure, authenticated, and performing at their full potential in 2026.

-With Accord Tach Solutions, you don’t have to worry about the hard parts.
-We help you set up DMARC, check reports, and make sure your emails perform well.
-Everything is in one simple platform.
+With Accord Tech Solutions, you don't have to navigate the technical complexity alone.
+We help you set up DMARC, review reports, and ensure your email campaigns perform at their best — all from one simple platform.

 FAQ

 DMARC is a tool that works with SPF and DKIM to protect your domain.
-It stops others from sending fake emails using your name.
-It also helps your legitimate emails reach the inbox.
+It stops others from sending fake emails using your name and helps your legitimate emails reach the inbox — making it essential for any serious email marketer in 2026.

-Using DMARC shows email providers that you are a trusted sender.
-This means more emails land in the inbox, fewer go to spam, and your audience engages more with your campaigns.
+Using DMARC signals to email providers like Google, Yahoo, and Microsoft that you are a trusted sender.
+This means more of your emails land in the inbox, fewer are flagged as spam, and your audience is more likely to engage with your campaigns.